Psalm 9

 Psalm 9:15 & 16

-The nations have fallen into the pit they have dug; their feet are caught in the net they have hidden.
-The Lord is known by his justice; the wicked are ensnared by the work of their hands.
-Higgaion, Selah
+The nations have drowned in the pit they dug, caught their own feet in the net they hid.
+Adonai made himself known and executed judgment; the wicked are ensnared in the work of their own hands.
+(Higgayon; Selah)

 We have all heard the saying "What goes around comes around."
 The simple fact of the matter is that this does not happen by accident but, as we see here, David tells us that it is a direct result of the justice of God.
 This is the same thing that Paul was talking about when he said "Do not be deceived: God cannot be mocked.
 A man reaps what he sows." (see Galatians 6)